 Collaborating across your organization’s various teams is crucial.
 Look at it this way: your Customer Success team understands client needs and feedback, your Developers know all your product potential and possibilities, and Sales knows what’s most important and exciting to prospects.
 Bringing all these viewpoints together makes it easier to see when an opportunity is most promising, and how to make it work best for the largest group of people.

-Plus, according to a Nielsen Report on collaboration, having more people provide creative input on a concept directly correlated to the number of unique concepts generated.
+Plus, according to a Nielsen Report on embracing a culture of collaboration, having more people provide creative input on a concept directly correlated to the number of unique concepts generated.
 And not only that, their study showed that larger teams increase the likelihood of identifying concepts that perform well with consumers.
 As AgileThought’s Chief Data Scientist James Parks put it in How AI Can Modernize Your Business Processes, a cross-functional team is key to conceptualizing, as well as pulling off, big ideas—one person alone will simply never solve as many problems.
 To put it simply: greater collaboration = greater innovation.

 Creating Your Own Culture of Collaboration